-As Senior Worldwide Creative Cloud Evangelist for Adobe, Paul focuses on workflows that empower designers and developers to create amazing interactive content for the web and mobile devices.
+As Sr. Worldwide Creative Cloud Evangelist for Adobe, Paul is passionate about training and empowering designers and developers to create award-winning interactive content for the web and mobile devices.

 Colorado Institute of Art interview with Shawna Higel.